insideout10/wordlift-docs/docs/edit-entity.rst

 .. image:: /images/wordlift-edit-entity-event.png

+It is also possible to link an event with the *performer* (a presenter, a musician, or a group of speakers) by adding a reference to either a Person or an Organization.

+Event can also be linked with an Offer - *this is an entity type* - that help us define for example the price for the tickets to an event.

 Edit a Place
 -------------------------------
 Places are also entities.
 To personalise the *geo coordinates* (longitude and latitude) of a place I can use the **Coordinates** box and either edit the *Latitude* and *Longitude* fields or simply place the pinpoint on the map.